 FREEDOM HEARING CENTER LLC

 Freedom Hearing Center LLC was created with your individual needs in mind.
 We spend time listening to your concerns before we start your diagnostic testing process.
 We specialize in developing customized treatment options that are best suited to our patients’ specific hearing needs and lifestyles.
 Those options may include hearing instruments, hearing protection, or medical intervention.
-Working directly with Otolaryngologists (Ear, Nose, and Throat Physicians) in our Prince Frederick location offers a valuable benefit to our patients.
+Working directly with Otolaryngologists (Ear, Nose, and Throat Surgeons) offers a valuable benefit to our patients.
 We aspire to optimize your hearing ability, and make listening as effortless as possible.

-We are available in Prince Frederick at the Medical Office Building on Monday, Tuesday, and Thursday and at the Solomons Medical Office Building on Wednesday and Friday (by appointment).
+We are available in Prince Frederick (135 West Dares Beach Road, Suite 102) on Tuesday and Thursday and at the Solomons Medical Office Building on Monday, Wednesday, and Friday (by appointment).
 Please contact us at 410-610-2246 to schedule your evaluation.

 Rebecca Jahed, AuD, FAAA, FADA

 Rebecca lived many places during her childhood as part of a military family, but eventually settled in the Maryland/DC area in 1983.
 She attended Penn State University and completed her undergraduate degree in 1987.
 She worked in the Montgomery County School system with hearing impaired and special needs children before continuing her education.
 Rebecca then attended the University of Maryland where she received her Master of Arts degree in Hearing and Speech Science in 1992.
 Most recently, she continued her education and received an AuD (Doctorate of Audiology) from Arizona School of Health Sciences in 2009.
 She is a fellow with the American Academy of Audiology and with the Academy of Doctors of Audiology.